 Grants are one of the primary means by which the Western Colorado Community Foundation (WCCF) invests in and improves the quality of life in the seven counties we serve.
 WCCF distributes grants from dozens of donor-directed funds in accordance with our donors’ wishes.
-In 2014, almost 97% of our grants were donor-directed.
-Nonprofit organizations cannot apply for grants from donor-directed funds.
+In 2016, WCCF awarded over $1.8 million in grants across our region.
+Most grant awards (97%) are donor-directed, and nonprofit organizations cannot apply for grants from donor-directed funds.

 WCCF also accepts donations to and makes grants from our unrestricted Community Grants Fund.
 We also have three small funds that nonprofit organizations can apply to directly: the Brownson Memorial Fund, Mesa County Small Grants Fund and the Western Colorado Health Fund.